-Apple CarPlay is the company's standard for connecting an iPhone or iPad to the infotainment unit of a vehicle.
+Apple CarPlay is the company's standard for connecting an iPhone to the infotainment unit of a vehicle.
 This allows the driver and passengers to augment functions from an iOS device with the entertainment system, replacing the existing interface and functions with an iOS-inspired screen.

 For example, the car's navigation system is replaced by Apple Maps, which can take advantage of addresses from calendars, emails, messages, and contacts to try and predict where the driver may want to travel to, providing prompts on the infotainment unit's screen with suggested destinations.
 Apple Maps can also be used to search for nearby gas stations, coffee shops, and other facilities during a journey.

 By connecting to the iPhone, CarPlay allows the car itself to turn into a speakerphone, allowing hands-free calling and answering and extra in-call controls.
 Text messages received through iMessage can be read out, or audio messages played, with the option to continue the conversation by dictating a reply.
 Hands-free communication is all handled by Siri.

 Podcasts and iTunes content stored on the connected iOS device can be browsed and played through the entertainment system, using the car's media controls.
 Subscribers of Apple Music can access the service while on the move, with other audio apps also accessible using CarPlay, including Spotify, Slacker Radio, Pandora, and NPR One.

 Drivers are also able to invoke Siri behind the wheel, usually by pressing a voice control button or using "Hey Siri" on supported models.
 This allows all of CarPlay's functions to be accessible without interfering with driving.
 As with iPhones, requests for Siri can be made to place calls, respond to messages, and to play music, among other functions, and is the core way for drivers to interact with CarPlay.